mariapartel/mariapartel/README.md

-- 👋 Hi, I’m @mariapartel but feel free to call me Mia
+- 👋 Hi, I’m @mariapartel but feel free to call me Mia;
-- 👀 I’m interested in continuous learning
+- 👀 My interests are continuous learning, crazy adventures and commedy;
-- 🌱 I’m currently learning to code in HTML, CSS, JavaScript and Python
+- 🌱 I’m currently learning to code, and make less mistakes in HTML, CSS, JavaScript, and Python;
-- 💞️ I’m looking to collaborate by sharing various projects
+- 💞️ I'll collaborate by sharing various personal fun projects;
-- 📫 How to reach me follow me on LinkeId
+- 📫 How to reach me: follow me on LinkedIn: https://www.linkedin.com/in/mia-partel-a510b0224/

 <!---
 mariapartel/mariapartel is a ✨ somewhat unique ✨ repository because its `README.md` (this file) appears on your GitHub profile.